GonzaloGDV/Challenges/README.md

 # Coding Challenges

+I will be solving different challenges to practise my JavaScript skills.
+At the end of each one, you will find some test they have to pass.
+I am using Quokka to check them.
+The first five challenges will be from freeCodeCamp.

 ### 1 - Palindrome

 A palindrome is a word or sentence that's spelled the same way both forward and backward, ignoring punctuation, case, and spacing.